Dr Yi-Shin Lin

 - Website: Software | Notes on Cognitive modelling | Twitter | Googlescholar | ORCID

 - Research fellow in Human and AI cognition in COMMOTIONS project

-My research in the last couple of years span across human vision, decision-making, Bayesian computation, and computational modelling.
-I began my PhD project with an interest in examining the process of visual search, and designed a computational model to analyse the distribution data in the two-choice visual search task.
-I then studied how the Bayesian modelling might help to explain the distributiona data.
-This resulted in a hierarchical Weibull distribution model to fit the joint response time and response choice data in a series of visual search experiments.
-This work contributes to the field, by showing that one can infer the processing of visual search by examining different bands (e.g., fast vs. slow RTs) in the RT distributions.
-I published this software on GitHub and documented it in the paper “Modeling visual search using three-parameter probability functions in a hierarchical Bayesian framework” (2015) when the open science movement was still in its early time.
+My research in the last few years spans human vision, decision-making, Bayesian computation, and computational modelling.
+I began my PhD project with interest in examining the visual search process and designed a computational model to analyse the distribution data in the two-choice visual search task.
+I then studied how the Bayesian modelling might help to explain the distributional data.
+This work resulted in a hierarchical Weibull distribution model to fit the joint response time and response choice data in a series of visual search experiments.
+This work contributes to the field by showing that one can infer the processing of visual search by examining different bands (e.g., fast vs slow RTs) in the RT distributions.
+I published this software on GitHub and documented it in the paper "Modeling visual search using three-parameter probability functions in a hierarchical Bayesian framework" (2015) when the open science movement was still in its early time.

-During my time with the Tasmanian Cognition Laboratory, I led two projects developing new statistical methods using Bayesian computation.
-In the first project I designed a new version of the complex decision-making model, Piecewise Linear Ballistic Accumulator model.
+While with the Tasmanian Cognition Laboratory, I led two projects developing new statistical methods using Bayesian computation.
+In the first project, I designed a new version of the complex decision-making model, the Piecewise Linear Ballistic Accumulator model.
 This version harnesses parallel heterogeneous computation using GPU-based CUDA and the C++ language.
 I also created a tool to fit complex decision-making models which were previously unfeasible.
-I have shared the result of this work also in my GitHub and documented its details in the paper, “Parallel probability density approximation” (2018).
+I have also shared the result of this work on my GitHub and documented its details in the paper "Parallel probability density approximation" (2018).
 My second project was a generic solution for conducting hierarchical Bayesian modelling.
 I implemented one Bayesian sampling method, population-based Markov Chain Monte Carlo (MCMC), which is particularly effective in cognitive models featuring correlated parameters.
-The source code is available also in my GitHub.
-This work was summarised in a paper, titled “Evidence accumulation models with R: A practical guide to hierarchical Bayesian methods”.
+The source code is also available on my GitHub.
+I summarised this work in a paper titled "Evidence accumulation models with R: A practical guide to Hierarchical Bayesian Methods".

-A selection of the projects I have contributed with the data and code in the OSF.
+I have contributed to several projects with the data and code archived in the OSF.
 You may find them helpful.